-· Lower residential carbon emissions. · Lower utility bills for tenants. · Provides a service to those looking to rent and reaches a demographic not reached with many incentive based efforts · Addresses the unique situation in Carrboro with a high percentage of non-owner occupied housing · The Town could potentially support performing energy ratings/audits · The Town does not have the authority to make this a requirement. · The effectiveness of this program would be dependent on widespread adoption by Carrboro landlords. · It may require outreach to the landlords and research on the how to best communicate a potential rating system.
-Town staff, or another entity, could run the program and set the program requirements.
-Costs would be primarily associated with staff time and marketing.
-Board of Aldermen for policy direction, Town staff Triangle Green Building Council, potentially others Time frame to set up depends on Board priority and staff/community capacity.
+Implementation · Lower residential carbon emissions.
+Opportunities · Lower utility bills for tenants. · Provides a service to those looking to rent and reaches a demographic not reached with many incentive based efforts · Addresses the unique situation in Carrboro with a high percentage of non-owner occupied housing · The Town could potentially support performing energy ratings/audits Implementation Challenges · The Town does not have the authority to make this a requirement. · The effectiveness of this program would be dependent on widespread adoption by Carrboro landlords. · It may require outreach to the landlords and research on the how to best communicate a potential rating system.
+Resources Needed (human Town staff, or another entity, could run the program and set the and material) program requirements.
+Anticipated Cost Costs would be primarily associated with staff time and marketing.
+Leadership Board of Aldermen for policy direction, Town staff Partners Triangle Green Building Council, potentially others Time Frame Time frame to set up depends on Board priority and staff/community capacity.
 Operating it would be a long term endeavor.
-Other buildings recommendations, especially the energy audit/performance rating Outreach to determine interest and feasibility Reductions in metered utility energy usage and costs.
+Fit with Items Other buildings recommendations, especially the energy audit/performance rating Next Step(s) O through the data and a state and the state of 110/10 000 (0) Outreach to determine interest and feasibility